Strong magneto-optical and anomalous transport manifestations in two-dimensional van der Waals magnets Fe$_n$GeTe$_2$ ($n$ = 3, 4, 5): Theory and computational details

 where $\varepsilon$, $\mu$, and $f$ are energy, chemical potential, and Fermi-Dirac distribution function, respectively.
 Then, the temperature-dependent AHC ($\sigma^\textnormal{A}_{xy}$), ANC ($\alpha^\textnormal{A}_{xy}$) and ATHC ($\kappa^\textnormal{A}_{xy}$) read

 The first-principles calculations were performed using the projector augmented wave method~\cite{Blochl1994}, implemented in Vienna \textit{ab initio} simulation package (\textsc{vasp})~\cite{Kresse1993,Kresse1996}.
 The generalized gradient approximation with the Perdew-Burke-Ernzerhof parameterization~\cite{Perdew1996} was utilized to treat the exchange-correlation functional.
 The plane-wave cutoff energy was set to be 400 eV.
 For the Brillouin zone integration, we used an $18\times18\times1$ $k$-mesh.
-Here, the DFT-D3 method~\cite{Grimme2010,Grimme2011} was adopted to treat the vdW correction of BL systems.
-The maximally localized Wannier functions were obtained by \textsc{WANNIER90} package~\cite{Arash2008}, where the $p$-orbitals of Ge and Te atoms as well as the $d$-orbitals of Fe atoms were projected onto the Wannier functions.
+The convergence of total energy with respect to the cutoff energy and $k$-mesh has been well examined, and the results of MAE are reliable (see Tabs.~S1 and~S2 in Supplementary Material).
+The vacuum layer with the thickness of at least 25 {\AA} for all structures was used to avoid interactions between adjacent layers and the DFT-D3 method~\cite{Grimme2010,Grimme2011} was adopted to treat the vdW correction of BL systems.
+The spin-orbit coupling was included in the calculations of MAE, band structures, MOE, AHE, ANE, and ATHE.
+The maximally localized Wannier function s were obtained by \textsc{WANNIER90} package~\cite{Arash2008}, where the $p$-orbitals of Ge and Te atoms as well as the $d$-orbitals of Fe atoms were projected onto the Wannier functions.
+The band structures obtained from Wannier-interpolation are identical to the DFT ones around the Fermi level, as shown in supplementary Figs.~S2--S4.
+To obtain the magnetic point and space groups of various magnetic structures, the ISOTROPY software~\cite{isotropy} is used, in which the lattice constants, atomic positions, and the direction and size of spin magnetic moment on each atom are necessary input parameters.